 Typically huge Chinese-American take out menu includes everything you'd expect from such a restaurant.
 If they don't have it, ask: They'll try to make it for you.

 This is Northwest side Chinese-American grub, so don't expect subtlety.
-Still, the food is satisfying and served in enormous portions at ridiculously low prices.
+Still, the food is satisfying, served in enormous portions, and the prices are at ridiculously low.
 I do admit to a fondness for their Mongolian beef (), egg foo yung (prices start at $3.35 for two huge pieces), and hot and sour soup ( ).

 Vegetarians can find a number of tasty things to try, including the General Tso's tofu, deep fried chunks of bean curd tossed in General Tso's sauce.